-- 5 From 1998 to 2015, 59 debris flows, which went through or terminated in the reach between the sites P1 to P3, were observed by video cameras, field surveys, and water pressure sensors in the upper Ichinosawa catchment.
-In addition, the occurrence of some other debris flows, which terminated above site P1, were found by periodic photography and field surveys.
+From 1998 to 2015, 59 debris flows, which went through or terminated in the section between sites P1 to P3, were observed by video cameras, field surveys, and water pressure sensors in the upper Ichinosawa catchment.
+In addition, the occurrence of

+- 5 some other debris flows, which terminated above site P1, were found by periodic photography and field surveys.
 We analyzed video images of seven flows that were clearly captured by video cameras.
 In addition, we analyzed photographs of one debris flow taken by TLCs with an interval of 1 s (Table 2).
-We failed to obtain clear video images of other debris flows because of - 10 darkness at night and fog.
-Rainfall threshold for the occurrence of debris flow can be given by the 10-min rainfall intensity in the upper Ichinosawa catchment (Imaizumi et al., 2005).
-Comparison between duration of the rainfall event and the maximum 10-min rainfall intensity indicates that the rainfall threshold separating rainfall events with and without debris flows can be given by 5.0 mm 10-min-1 in case of rainfall duration ≥10 h (Fig. 5).
-In case of rainfall duration <10 h, the threshold can be obtained as a linear line in the double logarithmic plot (Fig. 5), as with that in other debris flow torrents (Coe et al., 2008; - 15 Badoux et al., 2008; Theule et al., 2012).
-Most of the rainfall events triggering debris flows in the study site can be classified into two groups: long-lasting rainfall events with high value of total rainfall depth, caused by typhoons and stationary fronts (rainfall duration >5 h and total rainfall depth >50 mm), and short-duration convective rainfall events characterized by high intensity (rainfall duration <5 h, total rainfall depth <50 mm; Table 2). - As noted above, two types of flow have been observed in the Ohya landslide: flow mainly composed of cobbles and boulders (partly saturated flow) and flow mainly composed of muddy water (fully saturated flow).
-The duration of each flow phase varied between the events.
-For example in the event of 5 August 2008, 88% of debris flow surges (percentage respect to the total event duration) was composed of partly saturated flow, while in the event of 30 August 2004 (Fig. 6), 90% in time of the phenomenon was composed of fully saturated flow.
-The proportional duration of the partly saturated debris flow in overall debris flow surges was generally high during convective rainfall events with high rainfall intensity and short rainfall duration - 25 (Fig. 5, Table 2).
-The proportional duration of the partly saturated debris flow also had a weak positive relationship with the volume of storage estimated from periodical photography ($R^2 = 0.37$, p-value = 0.06; Fig. 7).
+We failed to obtain clear video images of other debris flows because of darkness at night and fog.
+Most of the rainfall events triggering debris flows in the study site can be classified into two groups: long-lasting rainfall events with high total rainfall, caused by typhoons and stationary fronts (rainfall duration >5 h and total - 10 rainfall >50 mm), and short-duration convective rainfall events of high intensity (rainfall duration <5 h, total rainfall <50 mm; Table 2).

-Table 2: Details of the rainfall and flow types examined using video camera and time-lapse camera (TLC) images during the debris flow events analyzed in this study.
+As noted above, two types of flow have been observed in the Ohya landslide: flow mainly composed of cobbles and boulders (partly saturated flow) and flow mainly composed of muddy water (fully saturated flow).
+The duration of each flow phase differed between events.
+For example, a large part of the debris flow surges (88% in terms of total duration) was composed of

+- 15 partly saturated flow during a debris-flow event on 5 August 2008, while 90% in terms of the total duration of surges was classified as fully saturated flow during a debris-flow event on 30 August 2004 (Fig. 5).
+Although the camera locations, which could potentially affect flow characteristics, differed among events, the proportional duration of the partly saturated debris flow in overall debris flow surges had a weak positive relationship with the volume of storage estimated from periodical photography ($R^2 = 0.37$, p-value = 0.06; Fig. 6).
+Rainfall was also a potential factor controlling flow type.
+The duration of - 20 fully saturated flow as a proportion of the whole debris flow surges was generally high during long-lasting rainfall events associated with typhoons and stationary fronts, while the duration of partly saturated flow as a proportion of the whole surges was high during convective rainfall events of short duration (Fig. 6, Table 2).
+The p-value for the difference in the duration of the different flow types between the two rainfall patterns was below 0.01.